 Prior to 1984 clinicians had no universally accepted terminology to communicate about disability.
 To address this issue, the National Institute on Disability and Rehabilitation Research of the US Dept Education awarded a grant to the Dept of Rehabilitation Medicine, School of Medicine and Biomedical Sciences at the State University of New York at Buffalo to develop a system to document severity of patient disability and the outcomes of medical rehabilitation.

-AROC holds the territory license for the use of the FIM™ (and WeeFIM®) instruments in Australia, and is the national certification and training centre for these tools.
+AROC holds the territory license for the use of the FIM™ (and WeeFIM®) instruments in Australia and New Zealand, and is the national certification and training centre for these tools.
 All clinicians undertaking assessments are trained in the use of the tools, and must sit a credentialing exam every two years.
 In Australia there are three levels of credentialing: clinician, facility trainer and master trainer.

 Function is assessed using the FIM™ instrument at admission and discharge.
-Admission data is collected within 72 hours of admission, and discharge data is collected within the 72 hours prior to discharge.
+Admission data is collected as soon as possible after admission to establish an appropriate baseline, and discharge data is collected just prior to discharge.
 Assessment is undertaken by direct observation by clinicians familiar with the patient’s daily activities, and is often a multidisciplinary process.
 The score should reflect the actual performance observed.

 The timing of the admission scoring is important because clinically, a person’s functional capacity changes upon commencement of a program of rehabilitation.
 To achieve an accurate base measure it is important that the initial measurement is done in a timely manner.
 Similarly, it is important that the discharge assessment is done within a time frame that allows the total functional improvement of the patient to be measured.
 To measure the timeliness of scoring on admission and discharge the AROC data set requires the collection of the date on which each of these scores was achieved.
 It should also be noted that timeliness of functional assessment on admission and discharge is an ACHS Rehabilitation Medicine clinical indicator.